KSUNetSE/AgGCN1.0/code/readme.md

  `--cutoff`

- choose the top fraction of PCC as the edges of the network, e.g., 0.005
+ choose the top fraction of gene pairs with the highest PCCs as the edges of the network, e.g., `--cutoff 0.005`

  default: 0.005